SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-help/spark-cluster-details.md

 ---
-title: Send Spark cluster configurations
+title: Send Spark cluster details
-id: cluster-config
+id: spark-cluster-details
 sidebar_position: 2
 description: Helpful Spark cluster configurations to send to Support
-sidebar_label: Send Spark cluster configurations
+sidebar_label: Send info from the Spark cluster
 tags: [help, connectivity]
 ---

-There are helpful Spark cluster configurations that you can send to us via the Prophecy [Support Portal](https://prophecy.zendesk.com/) for troubleshooting.
+There are helpful Spark cluster configurations and a connectivity check that you can send to us via the Prophecy [Support Portal](https://prophecy.zendesk.com/) for troubleshooting.

+## Spark configurations

-Two ways to access these configurations include:
+Two ways to access the configurations:

 - Browsing the Spark UI
 - Running a notebook

-## Configurations in the UI {#configUI}
+### Configurations in the UI {#configUI}

 You can access your Spark cluster configurations directly from the Spark UI.